 How it works: For early-stage rectal cancer, surgery may be the only treatment necessary to completely remove the cancerous tumor.
 In other cases when rectal cancer has grown or spread, it may be combined with other treatments, including radiation or chemotherapy.

 Robotic surgery is a minimally invasive procedure that allows highly trained surgeons to remove rectal cancer with more precision and less pain and risk than traditional surgery.
 This allows you to recover faster, have less scarring, and experience fewer side effects.
+Learn more about the benefits of robotic surgery for colorectal patients.

 What it is: Chemotherapy uses drugs to destroy cancerous cells and prevent them from growing.
-There are a variety of chemotherapy options that can be useful in shrinking the tumor before surgery and minimizing your risk of rectal cancer returning after surgery, especially if cancer spreads to your lymph nodes.
+There are a variety of chemotherapy options that can be useful in shrinking the tumor before surgery and minimizing your risk of cancer returning after surgery, especially if cancer spreads to your lymph nodes.

 How it works: Chemotherapy is considered a systemic treatment, which means that it affects your entire body.
 When you need chemotherapy, our oncologists work hard to minimize your side effects so you can maintain a high quality of life.